Trailiva/Trailiva-backend/README.md

 - Users can create project
 - Users can create task
 - Contributor can work on task, request for task
-- Moderator can assign task to contributor, create task, review task
+- Moderator can assign task to User, create task, review task

 ## Non-Functional